Toric Geometry and the Semple-Nash modification: Abstract

 \section{Abstract}

 This paper proposes some material towards a theory of general toric varieties without the assumption of normality.
 Their combinatorial description involves a fan to which is attached a set of semigroups subjected to gluing-up conditions.
 In particular it contains a combinatorial construction of the blowing up of a sheaf of monomial ideals on a toric variety.
-In the second part it is shown that over an algebraically closed base field of zero characteristic the Semple-Nash modification of a general toric variety is isomorphic to the blowing up of the sheaf of logarithmic jacobian ideals and that in any characteristic this blowing-up is an isomorphism if and only if the toric variety is non singular.
+In the second part this is used to show that iterating the Semple-Nash modification or its characteristic-free avatar provides a local uniformization of any monomial valuation of maximal rank dominating a point of a toric variety.